8 June, 7:37 p.m., (tree swallow)

 1 December, 8:13 a.m.

-The field, called K’tsi Mskodak in Abenaki, is in the Connecticut River Valley of southeastern Vermont.
-It held a grove of red pines before colonization.
-Settlers felled them to be used as ship masts.
-The glass, in its verticality, has taken on a memorial-like relation to the disappeared trees.
+Tending a Wounded Field is a novel history of light and air in the field outside the house where I live.
+The field, called K’tsi Mskodak in Abenaki, is in southeastern Vermont.
+It held a grove of red pines before settlers felled them to be used as ship masts.
+This work has taken on a memorial-like relation to the felled trees.
+I feel the absence of the trees though I have never seen them.

 May 2023 – ongoing